alwinb/alwinb/README.md

 ### URL Specification

 I am working on a number of projects around the specification of URLs.
+This works aims to resolve the differences between the WHATWG standard and the IETF specifications.
+It adds support for relative URLs in a way that agrees with the WHATWG standard.

 - [URL Specification][url-spec] — An URL specification that generalises the WHATWG standard.
 - [spec-url] — An implementation of the URL specification above.
-- [reurl] — An URL manipulation library that supports relative URLs.
+- [reurl] — An URL manipulation library.
+This project incited the work above.

 [url-spec]: https://alwinb.github.io/url-specification/
 [spec-url]: https://github.com/alwinb/spec-url